Haunted Slades Inn Bed & Breakfast in Monkton, Maryland

 In 1746, William Slade built Slade’s Tavern on the property, which houses the Slades Inn B&B. Also, William Slade served as an informer during the Revolution.

-Back in the colonial days, they didn’t have hotels and motels as we do now, so weary travelers would spend the night in a tavern that fed and housed them and their horses.
+Back in the colonial days, there weren’t hotels and motels like we do now, so weary travelers would spend the night in a tavern that fed and housed them and their horses.

 The stable has since been remodeled and is now a favorite local restaurant named The Manor Tavern.
-Also, soldiers were known to revel on the lawn of the Slades Tavern during the Civil War.
-1900 Slade’s Tavern was flattened, and a Victorian farmhouse, now Slade’s Inn, was erected.
+Soldiers were known to revel on the lawn of the Slades Tavern during the Civil War.
+In 1900, Slade’s Tavern was flattened, and a Victorian farmhouse, now Slade’s Inn, was erected.

-I had searched on the property to find the foundation of the old Slades tavern, but I couldn’t find anything.
+I had searched the property for the foundation of the old Slades tavern, but I couldn’t find anything.

 Slades Inn Bed and Breakfast

-Finding Some Recent History About the Slades House
+Finding Some Recent History About the Slades Bed and Breakfast

-During the spring of 2009, my family and I visited Oregon Ridge Park because it was such a beautiful day.
+During the spring of 2009, my family and I visited Oregon Ridge Nature Center because it was such a beautiful day.
 About one hundred others had the same idea because the park was packed with people and pets.

 Being in a social mood that day, I began chatting with a couple playing frisbee with their dog.

-We talked about this until the subject came up about where I live.
+We talked about this until the subject of where I live came up.
 I said: “Monkton,” and she asked if I knew about the Slades Inn.
 I said, “Yes, I am friends with the innkeepers, and I have even worked a couple of catering jobs there.”

 She said: “Growing up, she was friends with the family’s children that used to live there.”
 She told me they would “party” on the top floor, drinking and smoking while having a good old time.